|S E A R C H D V D B e a v e r|

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Paramount utilize a powerful DTS-HD Master 7.1 track at a whopping 4207 kbps (24-bit).
 The effects are notable including the alien vessel sounds that export a floor-rattling bass.
 Separations and abundant depth are rife within this audio transfer.
 Jˇhann Jˇhannsson does the score (Villeneuve's Prisoners and Sicario).
 He is an Icelandic composer who has been releasing solo albums since 2002 as well as composing music for a wide array of media including theatre, dance, TV and, of course, films.
 There is a supplement with him describing some of the process of creating the score - in this, his first, science-fiction film.
 His subtle, or at times overt, score shapes moods and atmosphere about as well as anyone in modern film today.
-His music evokes larger-than-life expressions and it sound tremendous in the lossless - really adding to, and adeptly supporting, the film experience.There are foreign-language DUBs - optional subtitles and my Oppo has identified it as being a region FREE disc playable on Blu-ray machines worldwide.
+His music evokes larger-than-life expressions and it sound tremendous in the lossless - really adding to, and adeptly supporting, the film experience.There are foreign-language DUBs - optional subtitles and my Oppo has identified it as being, strangely, a region A-locked.

 Paramount add about 1.5 hours worth of 4 production featurettes, Xenolinguistics: Understanding Arrival runs over 1/2 hour while there are two on the film's impressive sound - Acoustic Signatures: The Sound Design running just shy of 1/4 hour and Eternal Recurrence: the Score spending time with composer Jˇhann Jˇhannsson.
 Nonlinear Thinking: The Editing Process goes through the function of editing this complex film and Principles of Time, Memory and Language reflect on the meaning and themes of the story.
 They all have merit.